-In response to Mrs Hardisty' s enquiry on the expected publication date of the report, Ms Steele stated that the draft report is expected in approximately 5 weeks' time.
+In response to Mrs Hardisty's enquiry on the expected publication date of the report, Ms Steele stated that the draft report is expected in approximately 5 weeks' time.
 A media response and support for staff will be put in place following publication if required.

-Ms Anna Lewis, noting the positive development, enquired how the harms dashboard will be embedded in to the governance systems.
-In response Mr Jones explained that the harms dashboard is routinely presented to Executive Team and discussions are underway on how to progress integrated operational and management reviews as part of an improving together initiative.
+Ms Lewis, noting the positive development, enquired how the harms dashboard will be embedded in to the governance systems.
+In response Mr Jones explained that the harms dashboard is routinely presented to the Executive Team and discussions are underway on how to progress integrated operational and management reviews as part of an 'Improving Together' initiative.

 Ms Lewis also requested assurance regarding the HIW report and associated actions and the governance infrastructure in place to oversee and monitor the progress.
-In response, Ms Steele noted that the Directorate Leads have been encouraged to ensure HIW actions remain on the Directorate Quality, Safety and Experience Group meeting agenda's until they are complete.
-The open actions are reported to the Operational Quality, Safety and Experience Sub Committee for assurance and a report will developed on themes from recent inspections for the next meeting.
-CS Mr Carruthers updated Members that discussions are underway at Executive Team Meetings regarding the governance structures and whether to re- organise to develop a sub-set Executive Team meeting with the Operational leads to discuss quality and safety matters and metrics in a more streamlined way which will be progressed in the coming weeks.
-AC/ JW The Committee NOTED the safer care collaborative work and take assurance that processes are in place to review and monitor patient safety highlighted through: Incident reporting; Review of nosocomial COVID-19 infection Patient experience highlighted through HIW Inspection Quality improvement.
+In response, Ms Steele noted that the Directorate Leads have been encouraged to ensure HIW actions remain on Directorate Quality, Safety and Experience Group meeting agendas until they are complete.
+The open actions are reported to the Operational Quality, Safety and Experience Sub Committee for assurance and a report will be developed on themes from recent inspections for the next meeting.

+AC/ JW

+CS

+Mr Carruthers updated Members that discussions are underway at Executive Team meetings regarding the governance structures and whether to develop a sub-set Executive Team meeting with the Operational leads to discuss quality and safety matters in a more streamlined way; this will be progressed in the coming weeks.

+The Committee NOTED the safer care collaborative work and TOOK ASSURANCE that processes are in place to review and monitor:

+- patient safety highlighted through:

+- Incident reporting

+- Review of nosocomial COVID-19 infection

+- Patient experience highlighted through HIW Inspection

+- Quality improvement

-QSEC MATERNITY SERVICES UPDATE
+MATERNITY SERVICES UPDATE

-(22)115 Ms Katherine Grieves presented the Maternity Services Update, providing assurance in terms of quality of women's experience, delivery of safe effective care and the quality of management and leadership.
+Ms Katherine Greaves presented the Maternity Services Update, providing assurance in terms of quality of women's experience, delivery of safe effective care and the quality of management and leadership.

 Maternity Services recently received an unannounced inspection from HIW and the overall verbal feedback has been positive, with findings such as good governance arrangements observed, women and families receiving excellent care, staff feeling safe to escalate issues and concerns, and compassionate and accessible senior leadership.
 The Committee received assurance that an action plan has been developed to address the eight recommendations, with no immediate assurance requests received.
-The actions include steps to improve PADR and medical training compliance and addressing delayed pain relief on the post-natal ward.
+The actions include steps to improve Performance Appraisal and Development Review's and medical training compliance and addressing delayed pain relief on the post-natal ward.
 Members noted that the feedback has had a positive impact on staff morale.